gulachek/espkg-config/README.md

 The `PKG_CONFIG_PATH` search path configuration is supported via `searchPaths`.

+## Limitations

+### Encoding

+One fundamental difference between pkg-config and this package is that the `.pc` files are parsed as ASCII in pkg-config and as UTF-8 in this package.
+This is not expected to be an issue for users.
+If a `.pc` file has non-ASCII characters and is relying on the default behavior of pkg-config to treat it as ASCII, then the behavior is undefined in this package.
+If this is important and disruptive, a user may file an issue documenting the use case.

+One consequence from the above is that some string operations like trimming strings may behave differently between the implementations, since the unicode-aware implementation of this package may split or trim non-ASCII whitespace characters differently than the canonical pkg-config implementation.
+Again, this is not anticipated to be disruptive for normal usage of pkg-config.

+### `pkg-config` Features

 This implementation makes no attempt to remove -I flags that might include directories known to gcc or msvc (like `CPATH`, `C_INCLUDE_PATH`, etc).
 This is equivalent to having the `PKG_CONFIG_ALLOW_SYSTEM_CFLAGS` environment variable